MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-enhanced-data-model.md

 **Mode:** It can have 3 values

 - **configurationData**: migrate the metadata for website.
-[List of tables store configuration data.](https://learn.microsoft.com/en-us/power-pages/admin/enhanced-data-model#virtual-tables)
+[List of tables to store configuration data](enhanced-data-model.md#virtual-tables)

 - **configurationDataReferences**: migrate the transactional data for website.
-[List of tables store non configuration data.](https://learn.microsoft.com/en-us/power-pages/admin/enhanced-data-model#nonconfiguration-tables)
+[List of tables to store non-configuration data](enhanced-data-model.md#nonconfiguration-tables)

 - **all**: migrate both types of data.